 Do the Digit Insurance

-Capital Gains Tax: Meaning, Types Long Term and Short Term Gains
+What is Capital Gains Tax: Short Term & Long Term Capital Gains Explained

 Taxation in India varies based on the category of income reported.
 In this regard, taxpayers often face confusion regarding what capital gains are.
 If you are wondering the same thing, you have come to the right page!

-Here is an in-depth look at what capital gains represent, and it also answers your question ‘What is Capital Gains Tax?’
+Here is an in-depth look at what capital gains are and how to calculate capital gain taxation.

 • Any property held by an assessee, irrespective of it being connected with the business or profession of the assessee